CRM Best Practices to

 Functionality

-You must buy a CRM system that has the functionality and automation features that addresses your critical business requirements.
-If you don’t have a solution that completely fits your company’s business model, it will be next to impossible to get user adoption.
+You must buy a CRM system with the functionality and automation features that address your critical business requirements.
+If you don’t have a solution that completely fits your company’s business model, getting user adoption will be next to impossible.

 Culture